Curious about living on the Silver Coast of Portugal? Take a look at where to live, how much it costs, and get some top expat tips.

 The relocation process varies according to your country of origin, but usually, it’s this simple:

-• You choose a visa to enter Portugal (passive income visa, business visa, work visa);
+• You choose a visa to enter Portugal (Passive Income Visa, Business Visa, Work Visa);

 • Prepare all the paperwork and accommodation before applying (varies according to the visa);

-• Apply and obtain your visa;
+• Apply and obtain your visa (takes up to 90 days);

-• Move to Portugal.
+• Move to Portugal!

 If you’re interested in applying for a visa to live in Portugal, make sure to read all our articles about visas and permits in Portugal.